Introduction

 Can I paint over spackle immediately after application?

-No—allow the spackle to fully dry and cure according to the manufacturer’s instructions before painting to ensure a smooth finish.
+It’s important to let the spackle dry and cure fully according to the manufacturer’s instructions before painting.
+This step ensures a smooth finish.

 How do I know when to reapply spackle?